Table of Contents

 Before we go too deep, a little bit about myself.
 I consider myself a pretty active, athletic guy.
 Love working out, going on adventures, fishing, hiking, etc. But since I work for a tech startup and created this website on the side, I’m also behind my computer for around 12 hours a day.
 Tack on a couple hours of video games a night and… you get the idea.
 I’m fit, but I’m no competitive athlete.
 I just care about my health.

-But anyone serious about their health and body optimization can get a lot of use from Whoop and Fitbit’s products.
-You don’t need to be a professional athlete or a gym rat to benefit.
-If you are moderately active, monitor your food intake and sleep, or are serious about your wellness optimization, keep reading.
+But anyone serious about their health and body optimization can get a lot of use from both Whoop and Fitbit.
+You really don’t need to be a professional athlete or a gym rat to benefit, because the insights they provide are universally awesome.
+If you’re even moderately active, monitor your food intake and sleep, or are serious about your wellness optimization, keep reading.
+(Oh and if the diet part appeals to you, be sure to check out our review of Lumen – an innovative metabolism tracker that actually works.)

 Both Whoop and Fitbit offer in-depth insights via apps that can be easily (for the most part) tailored to your lifestyle.
 Fitbit has traditionally been marketed to a broad audience, and Whoop started its journey being a perfect fit for serious athletes (given how powerful and data-driven they are).
 Over time, though, they’ve become popular with people from all walks of life: curious beginners to hardcore fitness freaks, and everyone in between.